 The Verdict

 But the centralized registry model creates risks that the alternatives avoid.
 The ContextCrush vulnerability (patched) demonstrated that any system delivering community-contributed content directly into agent context is an attack surface.
 The free tier cut (1,000 requests/month, down from ~6,000) pushes active developers toward the $10/month Pro plan.
-And the community-contributed documentation, while extensive, has no automated verification against source — undermining the “always current” promise.
+The community-contributed documentation, while extensive, has no automated verification against source — and the Hands-On Architects evaluation confirms cross-library queries can score as low as 3.5/10, undermining the “always current” promise for complex use cases.
+The research mode ship-and-revert cycle (added April 24, partially pulled April 28 due to timeouts) shows the team pushing features faster than stability testing can keep up.

-For a tool that 240,000 developers use weekly, 3.5 might seem low.
+For a tool that ranks #1 across MCP directories, 3.5 might seem low.
 But popularity isn’t quality — it’s distribution.
 Context7 got the distribution right.
 The quality needs to catch up.